-As a result of his father's murderous order, Jonathan had to walk the dangerous line between loyalty to Saul and love for David.
+As a result of his father's murderous order, Jonathan had to walk the dangerous line between loyalty to his father Saul and love for his friend David.
 He chose to stand for the truth and defend his friend before the king.

-We are under civil authority, and commanded to submit to God's order of authority in many different arenas.
-There is a Biblical, commanded submission from children to their parents, from citizens to their government, from employees to their employers, from Christians to their church leadership, and from wives to their husbands.
-Yet, even in all of those relationships, we are never excused from sin because we obeyed an authority that told us to sin.
+We are under civil authority, and commanded to submit to God's order of authority in many different areas.
+There is a biblical, commanded submission from children to their parents, from citizens to their government, from employees to their employers, from Christians to their church leadership, and from wives to their husbands.
+Yet, even in all of those relationships, we are never excused from sin because civil authority command us to go against the Word of God.
 In this instance, it would have been wrong for Jonathan to obey his father and kill David.